-The United States Forest Service Lake Tahoe Basin Management Unit (LTBMU), California Department of Parks and Recreation, California Tahoe Conservancy (CTC), and other public land managers are responsible for implement watershed management programs on their lands.
-As part of these watershed management programs, land managers maintaining existing facilities (including unpaved roads and trails), restoreing disturbed lands, implementing and maintaining stormwater treatment facilities for all paved/impervious surfaces, preventing pollutant loading from fuels management work, and take other actions activities to reduce fine sediment particle, total nitrogen, and total phosphorus loads.
+The United States Forest Service Lake Tahoe Basin Management Unit (LTBMU), California Department of Parks and Recreation, California Tahoe Conservancy (CTC), and other public land managers implement watershed management programs on their lands.
+As part of these watershed management programs, land managers maintain existing facilities (including unpaved roads and trails), restore disturbed lands, implement and maintain stormwater treatment facilities for all paved/impervious surfaces, prevent pollutant loading from fuels management work, and take other actions to reduce fine sediment particle, total nitrogen, and total phosphorus loads.
 These agencies are responsible for implementing forest fuels reduction projects to reduce the threat of wildfire in the Lake Tahoe basin.
-These projects must include best management practices and appropriate monitoring to ensure fuels reduction efforts do not increase fine sediment particle and nutrient loads and must comply with any applicable state or federal permits regulating stormwater discharges from roads created for silvicultural activities.
+These projects must include best management practices and appropriate monitoring to ensure fuels reduction efforts do not cause this source to exceed its load allocation for fine sediment particle and nutrient loads and must comply with any applicable state or federal permits regulating stormwater discharges from roads created for silvicultural activities.